-It is important to all involved with planning a trip to familiarize themselves with CDC Guidelines on how to mitigate the spread of the novel coronavirus, COVID-19.
-Below are CDC Guidelines on how the virus spreads and ways for individuals to protect themselves from the virus.
+It is important to all involved with planning a trip to familiarize themselves with CDC Guidelines on how to mitigate the spread of any infectious disease or virus, especially novel coronavirus, COVID-19.
+Below are CDC Guidelines on ways individuals can protect themselves and those around them.